javascript-tutorial/it.javascript.info/2-ui/1-document/07-modifying-document/1-createtextnode-vs-innerhtml/task.md

-importance: 5
+importanza: 5

 ---

 # createTextNode vs innerHTML vs textContent

-We have an empty DOM element `elem` and a string `text`.
+Abbiamo `elem`, un elemento DOM vuoto, e una stringa`text`.

 Which of these 3 commands will do exactly the same?